BirdeeHub/ode/README.md

 All values from `name` will be accessible at any point in the file `use` was called within, because they must be static.

 For `val` it depends on the type, and behaves as normal.
 Mutable scopes execute at call site, and immutable scopes are executed when they are needed, etc...

+For monads, pass pure functions a world and world tranformerds, and pipe can become bind ;)

+Send it back and execute it in order!